Havana Solaun

-Havana Marguerite Solaun (born 23 February 1993) is a Jamaican professional footballer who plays as a midfielder for Houston Dash of the American National Women's Soccer League (NWSL) and the Jamaica women's national team.
+Havana Marguerite Solaun (born 23 February 1993) is a professional footballer who most recently played as a midfielder for Houston Dash of the American National Women's Soccer League (NWSL).
+Born in the United States, she represents Jamaica at international level.

 Solaun began her professional career with the NWSL's Seattle Reign FC in 2015.
 After two years, she was traded to the Washington Spirit.
 Solaun is a former United States youth international, most recently at the U23 level.

 Early life

 Solaun's family moved back to the United States when she was two.
 She attended Buchholz High School in Gainesville, Florida.
 From 2008 to 2010, she was named to the All-Area Girls Soccer first-team by The Gainesville Sun.

 University of Florida Gators, 2011–2014

 Solaun attended the University of Florida from 2011 to 2014 where she played soccer for the Florida Gators and was a four-year starting midfielder.
 Solaun earned All-Southeastern Conference first team honors in 2014 and 2013 and also appeared on the NSCAA All-South Region teams those same seasons.
 As a senior in 2014, Solaun registered collegiate best totals for goals(9), assists (9) and points (27) to finish second among the Gators in each category.